HeBIS-VZ/HdsToolkit/README.md

 # HdsToolkit
-Simple tool library used in other projects.
+Simple tool library used in other java projects from HeBIS.
+* XPN: Converter between IPNs and PPNs. (document ids in library systems by PICA)
+* ISBN: Converter between ISBN-10 and ISBN-13
+* ...

 ### JavaDoc
-You can find the precompiled javadoc below [doc](HdsToolkit/doc)
+You can find the precompiled javadoc below [doc](doc)

 ### Compatibility
 The code uses features of Java8 and needs following projects: